F32Organization/Faithful32-1.12.2/MODLIST.md

 Platforms | Not Implemented | platforms
 ProjectE | In Progress | projecte
 Project Red | Textures from 1.7 | projectred
-Quark | Textures from 1.10 | minecraft / quark
+Quark | In Progress | minecraft / quark
 Railcraft | In Progress | railcraft
 Rangedpumps | Not Implemented | rangedpumps
 Reborm Core | Not Implemented | reborncore